The role of geography in the complex diffusion of innovations

 \section{Data}

 The social platform analyzed in this work is iWiW, which was a Hungarian online social network (OSN) established in early 2002.
-The number of users was limited in the first three years but started to grow rapidly after a system upgrade in 2005 in which new functions were introduced (e.g. picture uploads, public lists of friends, etc.). iWiW was purchased by Hungarian Telecom in 2006 and became the most visited website in the country by mid-2000s.
+The number of users was limited in the first three years, but started to grow rapidly after a system upgrade in 2005 in which new functions were introduced (e.g. picture uploads, public lists of friends, etc.). iWiW was purchased by Hungarian Telecom in 2006 and became the most visited website in the country by the mid-2000s.
 Facebook entered the country in 2008, and outnumbered iWiW daily visits in 2010, which was followed by an accelerated churn.
-Finally, the servers of iWiW were closed in 2014.
-In sum, more than 3 million users (around 30\% of the country population) created a profile on iWiW over its life-cycle and reported more than 300 million friendship ties on the website.
+Finally, the servers of iWiW were closed down in 2014.
+All in all, more than 3 million users (around 30\% of the country population) created a profile on iWiW over its life-cycle and reported more than 300 million friendship ties on the website.
 Until 2012, to open a profile, new users needed an invitation from registered members.
-Our dataset covers the period starting from the very first adopters (June 2002) until its late days (December 2012).
-Additionally, it contains home location of the individuals, their social media ties, invitation ties, and their dates of registration and last login for each user.
-The two last variables are used in this work to identify the date of adoption and churn.
+Our dataset covers the period starting from the very first adopters (June 2002) until the late days of the social network (December 2012).
+Additionally, it contains home locations of the individuals, their social media ties, invitation ties, and their dates of registration and last login for each of the 3,056,717 users.
+The last two variables can be used to identify the date of adoption and disadoption (also referred to as churn) on individual level.
 Spatial diffusion and churn of iWiW have been visualized in Movie S1.